tomjridge/kv-hash/Documentation.md

 When this happens, we also have to update the partition (see below), with the information that $l_1$ maps to (the identifier of) $b_1$ and $l_2$ maps to  $b_2$ (previously, the partition had a mapping for $l_1$ only).

-Aside: We might also consider reclaiming the old bucket after splitting, and reusing it.
-At the moment, this functionality is not implemented.
-It would require some care to ensure that readers with an old partition don't misinterpret a recycled bucket as a real bucket for the old partition.
-For this reason, one might want to add generation numbers to buckets.
-An alternative would be to store the bucket range inside the bucket itself.
-Whatever solution is chosen, a reader would need to restart the operation if the bucket was detected to be recycled.

-## Bucket store

 A bucket store is just a collection of buckets, typically backed by a file or mmap.
 A freelist of free buckets that can be used at the next merge is also maintained.

-## Partition
+## Partition (map from key to bucket)

-For a given (int)key, we need to identify the corresponding bucket.
+To lookup the value for a given (int)key, we need to identify the corresponding bucket.
 This is the purpose of the partition.

 Given the set of buckets $b_i$, a partition maps $l_i$ (the lower bound for the bucket $b_i$) to a bucket identifer (actually, the block location of the bucket on disk).
 A partition is implemented as a simple binary search tree, from int to int.

 To find the bucket for a key $k$, we locate the $l_i$ which is less than or equal to $k$, and which is the greatest such.
-This can be done efficiently since the partition is a binary search tree which supports this operation (NOTE we use Jane St. Base Map implementation, since OCaml's Stdlib.Map doesn't provide this operation).
+This can be done efficiently since the partition is a binary search tree which supports this operation.
+[NOTE we use Jane St. Base Map implementation, since OCaml's Stdlib.Map doesn't provide this operation].
 Thus, $l_i \le k < h_i$, and the partition maps $l_i$ to the bucket identifier for the bucket $b_i$ we want.

-## Non-volatile map (int -> int), aka nv-map-ii
+## nv-map-ii: a non-volatile map (int -> int)

 Now we have the components to build a non-volatile map from int to int.
 It consists of a partition and a collection of buckets (say, 10k buckets initially).
 Buckets are already stored on disk.
 When the partition changes (because of bucket splits), we can write that to disk as well.
 In fact, we typically perform batch operations on this non-volatile map, so we only write the partition to disk after a batch operation.